 - 1 small melon, any variety

-- 2 5.3-ounce cups of Greek Gods Nonfat Yogurt with Chia Seeds, any variety
+- 1 1/2 cups Greek yogurt, any variety (I used two 5.3oz cups of Greek Gods Nonfat Yogurt with Chia Seeds)

 - Slice your melon in half and remove the seeds.
 If necessary, scoop out a little bit of the flesh to make space for your yogurt.
 Drain any excess liquid out of the melons.